Jennifer Carroll Foy

-Jennifer Denise Carroll Foy (born September 25, 1981) is an American lawyer and politician.
-A member of the Democratic Party, she is a public defender by occupation.
-Carroll Foy was elected to represent Virginia's 2nd House of Delegates district in 2017, which covers parts of Prince William County and Stafford County in Northern Virginia.
-In December 2020, she resigned from the House of Delegates, in order to focus on her campaign for Governor of Virginia in 2021.
-She lost in the Democratic primary, placing second behind Terry McAuliffe.
-She is currently running for State Senate in Virginia's 33rd Senate district.
+Jennifer Denise Carroll Foy (born September 25, 1981) is an American politician and public defender serving in the Virginia Senate from the 33rd district since 2024.
+A Democrat, Carroll Foy previously served in the Virginia House of Delegates representing the 2nd district from 2017 until 2020.
+She resigned from the position to focus on her campaign for governor in the 2021 primary election, which she lost to Terry McAuliffe.
+In 2023, she was elected to the Virginia Senate.

 Early life and education

 Jennifer Carroll Foy was born and grew up in Petersburg, Virginia.
 Raised by her grandmother, she graduated from Petersburg High School, where she participated in Junior Reserve Officers' Training Corps.
 She received her bachelor's degree from the Virginia Military Institute (VMI) in 2003.
 Part of the third class of female cadets to attend the university, she received a full scholarship.
 Carroll Foy received her master's degree from Virginia State University and a Juris Doctor degree from the Thomas Jefferson School of Law in San Diego.